Higher Laminations and Affine Buildings: Background

 The positive co-ordinate systems on ${\mathcal X}_{G, S}$ and ${\mathcal A}_{G, S}$ arise by rationally identifing them with spaces of configurations of flags.
 We will only outline this part of the story.

-Let $S$ be a hyperbolic surface, and give it some hyperbolic structure such that the boundary components that do no contain marked points are cusps, and all the marked points are also cusps.
-Then the universal cover of $S$ will be a subset of the hyperbolic plane, all these cusps will lie on the boundary at infinity of the hyperbolic plane.
+Let $S$ be a hyperbolic surface (a surface with negative Euler characteristic or with enough marked points on the boundary).
+Choose some hyperbolic structure on $S$ such that the boundary components that do no contain marked points are cusps, and all the marked points are also cusps.
+The particular choice of hyperbolic structure will turn out not to matter.
+Then the universal cover of $S$ will be a subset of the hyperbolic plane, and all these cusps will lie at the boundary at infinity of the hyperbolic plane.
 These cusps form a set $C$ that has a cyclic ordering. $C$ also carries a natural action of $\pi_1(S)$.
-A $\pi_1(S)$ equivariant configuration of flags (respectively principal affine flags) parameterized by $C$ is a map $\beta: C \rightarrow {\mathcal B}$ (respectively a map $\beta: C \rightarrow {\mathcal A}$) such that there is a map $\rho: \pi_1(S) \rightarrow G$ such that for $\gamma \in \pi_1(S)$,
+The action of $\pi_1(S)$ preserves the cyclic ordering on $C$.
+The set $C$ with its cyclic order is independent of our choice of hyperbolic structure on $C$.